noahehall/theBookOfNoah/0current/terraform.md

 ## basics

+### best practices

+- ALWAYS
+  - workspaces
+    - should be named with both their component and their env, e.g. appname-dev, appname-staging
+    - use per-workspace access controls and delegate ownership of components and regulate code promotion across envs
+      - e.g. appname-dev is owned by one tam, and to promote to appname-staging another team is responsible (or perhaps the same lead) for approving infrastructure changes

+- NEVER
+  - workspaces
+    - dont use a single terraform workspace to manage everything that makes up production/staging/etc
+      - instead make smaller workspaces that are easy to delegate and drop
+        - e.g. UAT doesnt make sense for security infrastructure

+### about

 - terraform: IaC tool for building, changing, and versioning infrastructure
   - e.g. compute instances, storage and networking, DNS entries, SaaS features